NOTICE:

 Upcoming Board Meeting

-The next scheduled meeting of the Minnesota Board of Veterinary Medicine is scheduled for Wednesday, September 20, 2023 at 10 AM.
+The next scheduled special meeting of the Minnesota Board of Veterinary Medicine is scheduled for Wednesday, February 19, 2025 at 10:30 AM.
+This meeting may be cancelled if there is nothing for the agenda.
 If you would like attend, please contact the Board office at vet.med@state.mn.us.

 News & Newsletters